 While the holiday season can bring cheer, it can also present challenges that make sobriety difficult.
-First, there’s the stress of a change in your routine: cooking, cleaning, and travel might become a much bigger part of your life.
-There’s also the hectic nature of the holiday season, plus, seeing certain friends or relatives can be triggers that test your willpower.
+First, there’s the stress a change in your routine: cooking, cleaning, and travel might become a much bigger part your life.
+There’s also the hectic nature the holiday season, plus, seeing certain friends or relatives can be triggers that test your willpower.

-The stress and rush of the holidays can make it a little more challenging to resist the temptation to use.
+The stress and rush the holidays can make it a little more challenging to resist the temptation to use.
 Here are 8 ways to ensure that you can cope without affecting your recovery:

 1. Be Present and Positive